 Once you decide to own your story, you’ll need to be mentally ready for it.

 This is all about you, particularly the first step.
 Nobody can do that better than you and nobody can do it for you.
 In order to change your narrative, you must be ready to shift your perspective.
-And that will only happen once you have a clear idea of your identity, your goals, and your core values.
+And that will only happen once you have a clear idea of what is holding you back and how to overcome it.

 Decluttering your narratives means you start by gathering all your narratives and checking them out, one after the other.

-Then you take a look at every narrative and ask yourself, just like Marie Kondo would:
+Then we take a look at every narrative and ask I will ask you, just like Marie Kondo would: